Diaspora remittances to low- and middle-income countries reached about

 A Filipina domestic worker in Hong Kong doesn’t need a grant committee to tell her that her mother’s village needs a new water pump.
 She knows because her mother told her on a video call last Tuesday.
 The money moves within hours — through GCash, through Wise, through the informal padala networks that have operated for decades with a reliability that would embarrass most development agencies.
 Zero administrative overhead.
 Zero twelve-month grant cycles.

-The diaspora community is not a passive recipient of development policy.
-It is a vast, distributed intelligence network — millions of people who know what’s happening in their home regions because they never stopped being connected to them.
+The diaspora is not a passive recipient of development policy.
+It is a vast, distributed intelligence network — people who never stopped being connected to home.

 The Institutional Lag

 The standard model of international aid treats communities in the Global South as beneficiaries: populations to be assessed, categorised, and served through institutional channels.
 Needs assessments are conducted.
 Proposals are written.
 Reports are filed.
+According to the World Bank (2023), the average cost of sending $200 in remittances was 6.2%, compared to administrative overhead of 15–25% in traditional development aid channels.
 The cycle runs twelve to eighteen months.
 By the time funding arrives, the need may have shifted, worsened, or been solved by a grandmother with a mobile phone.
+On that latency problem see The Twelve-Month Lag.

 Remittances flow on a different logic entirely.
 A family facing a medical emergency receives funds within hours, not fiscal quarters.
 A community recovering from a typhoon gets rebuilding money before the official damage assessment is complete.
 The capital follows information, and the information flows through family networks at the speed of WhatsApp, Viber, and a Sunday phone call after church.